mwmlln/shinju_select/README.md

   * pillow
   * stripe

-These required packages are included in requirements.txt by running the command in the workspace as fllows:
+    These required packages need to be included in requirements.txt by running the command in the workspace as fllows:

-    pip3 freeze --local > requirements.txt
+      `pip3 freeze --local > requirements.txt`

-2. Set up the env.py in the gitpod workspace for followings

-    os.environ["DATABASE_URL"] = "your postgres DB"

-    os.environ["SECRET_KEY"] = "your django secret key"

-    os.environ["STRIPE_PUBLIC_KEY"] = ""

-    os.environ["STRIPE_SECRET_KEY"] = ""

-    os.environ["STRIPE_WH_SECRET"] = ""

-Here is the deployment procedure  that I have taken to deploy this project on Heroku

-3. (Heroku) In the Heroku dashboard, click new, then enter the app name and specify the region.
+2. Create a Procfile with the following text:

+    `web: gunicorn <name app>.wsgi:application`

+    (This file is required for Heroku to recognize which file is needed as entry point.)

+3. Set up Heroku

+    * Create a Heroku account and create a new app and select your region from your dashboard

-2. (Heroku) In the Add-on section in the resources tab, search postgres, then select Heroku Postgres and submit order from button in the popup window.
+    * In the Add-on section of the resources tab, search postgres, then select Heroku Postgres and submit order from button in the popup window.
 After this process DATABASE_URL variable can be obtained from Config Vars.

-3. (Heroku) In the setting tab, click on Reveal Config Vars button then copy the value for DATABASE_URL key.
+    * In the setting tab, click on Reveal Config Vars button then copy the value for DATABASE_URL key.

-4. (gitpod workspace) Create env.py directly under the repo directory same level as manage.py and make sure the file name is included in .gitignore to avoid the file being pushed to GitHub as this is a setting for local development site in Gitpod.
-Enter DATABASE_URL and SECRET_KEY with their values.
-Heroku Config vars need to be set accordingly including DATABASE_URL and SECRET_KEY
+4. (gitpod workspace) Local env.py in the gitpod workspace should have followings

+        import os

+        os.environ["DATABASE_URL"] = "postgres DB url"  (Use the value copied from the previous step in Heroku)

+        os.environ["SECRET_KEY"] = "django secret key"

+        os.environ["STRIPE_PUBLIC_KEY"] = "stripe public key"

+        os.environ["STRIPE_SECRET_KEY"] = "stripe secret key"

+        os.environ["STRIPE_WH_SECRET"] = "stripe webhook key"

+        os.environ["DEVELOPMENT"] = "False"   # For switching DB for testing

 5. (gitpod workspace) In setting.py file include followings: